-Petitioner contends that it would have been obvious to a POSITA to combine Matsubara's method of identifying a file's data type with Wang's method for automatically compressing computer files, because the combination (a) would have been the use of a known technique to improve a similar method in the same way, (b) would have been a simple substitution of one known element (Wang's technique for automatically recognizing the data type) for another (Matsubara's technique for automatically recognizing the data type) to obtain predictable results, (c) was suggested by Wang's express teaching to recognize automatically the type of data in a file, and (d) would have been obvious to try because Matsubara's method of identifying the type of data in a file was one of a finite number of identified, predictable solutions for automatically recognizing the type of data in a file.
+Petitioner contends that it would have been obvious to a person of skill in the art to combine Matsubara's method of identifying a file's data type in Wang's method for automatically compressing computer files because the combination (a) would have been the use of a known technique to improve a similar method in the same way, (b) would have been a simple substitution of one known element (Wang's technique for automatically recognizing the data type) for another (Matsubara's technique for automatically recognizing the data type) to obtain predictable results, (c) was suggested by Wang's express teaching to automatically recognize the type of data in a file, and (d) would have been obvious to try because Matsubara's method of identifying the type of data in a file was one of a finite number of identified, predictable solutions for automatically recognizing the type of data in a file.
 Pet.
-25-26 (citing Ex.
-1011 ¶¶ 72-78).
+24 (citing Ex.
+1013 ¶¶ 72-81).

-Petitioner further contends it would have been obvious to a person of ordinary skill in the art to implement Franaszek's technique of appending a recognizable data token indicative of a content dependent data compression algorithm applied to the data in Wang's method for automatically compressing computer files because the combination would have been (a) the use of a known technique to improve a similar method in the same way, (b) a means to simplify Wang's decompression process, and (c) combining prior art elements according to known methods to yield predictable results.
-Id. at 26-31 (citing Ex.
-1011 ¶¶ 93-101).
+Petitioner further contends it would have been obvious to a person of ordinary skill in the art to implement Franaszek's technique of appending a recognizable data token indicative of a content dependent data compression algorithm applied to the data in Wang's method for automatically compressing computer files because the combination would have been (a) the use of a known technique to improve a similar method in the same way, and (b) combining prior art elements according to known methods to yield predictable results.
+Id. at 30 (citing Ex.
+1013 ¶ 103-110).

 Petitioner supports its position with the Declaration of Dr. Creusere, who testifies that a person of skill in the art would have had reason to combine Wang and Matsubara, because use of an identification technique (such as that taught by Matsubara) in Wang's method for automatically compressing computer files is suggested by Wang's teaching to recognize automatically the data type in a file.
 Ex.
-1011 ¶¶ 73-74.
-For the same reason, Dr. Creusere also testifies that a skill artisan would have found it obvious to try Matsubara's technique for identifying the data type of a file to augment the Wang system.
-Id. ¶ 80.
+1013 ¶ 77.
+For the same reason, Dr. Creusere also testifies that a skilled artisan would have found it obvious to try Matsubara's technique for identifying the data type of a file to augment the Wang system.
+Id. ¶ 79.
+Dr. Creusere also testifies that a POSITA would have been motivated to combine Franaszek's default lossless compression algorithm when a file's data type is not identified or recognized with Wang, because Wang teaches to use a default lossless compression algorithm when a file format is not identified or recognized.
+Id. ¶ 86.

 Patent Owner contends that Petitioner's obviousness challenges fail because Petitioner failed to show that Matsubara is combinable with Wang and Franaszek for several reasons.
 Patent Owner argues that: (1) a POSITA could not use Matsubara to implement Wang's decomposition step 107; (2) there is no evidence as to how a POSITA could or would implement Wang's file type recognition step 106; (3) there is no evidence that a skilled artisan would have been motivated to incorporate Franaszek into Wang's data type recognition step 108; and (4) Wang does not teach the claimed analysis steps.
 PO Resp.
-14-46.
+15-33.